alyoon04/LiveBetter/SETUP.md

 ## Testing the Application

+### 1. Test Natural Language Search (if OpenAI API key configured)

+1. On the search page, find the "Describe your preferences" section
+2. Enter a natural language query, for example:
+   - "I make $75k with a family of 3, I prefer public transit and care about schools"
+   - "Single person, $120k salary, want walkable city"
+3. The form should auto-fill based on your description
+4. Review the filled values and click "Find Cities"

-### 1. Test the Form Submission
+### 2. Test Manual Form Submission

-1. On the home page, enter:
+1. On the search page, use the manual form fields:
    - Salary: 90000
    - Household Size: 2
    - Maximum Rent: 30%
    - Minimum City Size: Any size
+   - Transport Mode: Public Transit

 2. Click "Find Cities"

 3. You should be redirected to the results page showing:
    - Top ranked cities
    - Interactive map with markers
-   - City cards with affordability scores
+   - City cards with affordability scores and cost breakdowns

 ### 2. Test Sorting